beniamine3155/company_policy_chatbot/README.md

 - Add necessary libraries and tools in requirements.txt
 - Intall the libraries and create folder as local packages

 # Step -2
 - Define the logging and exception
 - set the Openai LLM key in .env file
 - set the necessary confiquration in config file

+# Stepp -3
+- Collect the data from google, a company policy manual pdf file
+- Manually create it, leave, remoreto work policy data file as .txt format